The Untold Truth Of Will Ferrell

 Advertisement

 In 2017, Jimmy Kimmel asked Bush himself what he thought of Ferrell's impression of him, and it got the former president's stamp of approval.
 According to Bush, he had dinner with Lorne Michaels one night, and they got into a discussion about words like "strategery" and "misunderestimate."
-Michaels credited his writers for those, but Bush was convinced he'd said those words himself.
+Michaels credited his writers for the first one, but Bush was convinced he'd said the word himself.
 That's the sign of a good impression.

 On why he's naked so much

-Watch enough of his comedy and you'll notice he's naked a lot of the time, but Ferrell told Dazed he doesn't go out of his way to be naked.
-He adds that it's not in all of his movies and that there's no "concerted effort on my part to be partly nude in movies.
+Watch enough of his comedy and you'll notice Will Ferrell is naked a lot of the time, but he told Dazed he doesn't go out of his way to shed his clothes on screen.
+He added that it's not in all of his movies and that there's no "concerted effort on my part to be partly nude in movies.
 It just seems to happen."

 Advertisement